 The term “hydroponics” is familiar to most people.
 Hydroponics involves growing plants in a liquid growing medium solution.
 Hydroponics has become quite popular in recent years, particularly in the growth of vegetables like lettuce and tomatoes.

-Hydroculture is similar to hydroponics in many ways but has a key difference – instead of using a nutrient solution containing water as a growing medium, a inorganic solid growing medium (or inert) is used.
+Hydroculture is similar to hydroponics in many ways but has a key difference – instead of using a nutrient solution containing water as a growing medium, it uses an inorganic solid growing medium (or inert).

 The inert growing medium is usually rock-based, typically something called “expanded clay aggregates.”
-Hydroculture can be regarded as “passive hydroponics” which means the plants are grown without soil, bark or peat moss.
+Hydroculture is sometimes called “passive hydroponics,” meaning the plants grow without soil, bark or peat moss.

 What are clay aggregates?
 What is LECA?

-Other versions of LECA may have a different appearance depending on the sources of clay and the process they are produced.
+Other versions of LECA may have a different appearance depending on the sources of clay and the process by which they are produced.
 These clay aggregates become the growing medium.

 What makes LECA an ideal growing medium?